Sbali11/Nooks/README.md

 The repository is set up to run using Digital Ocean.
 ```
 .
-├── experiments
-│   ├── PrioritySimulation.ipynb    # initial experiments to visualize the matching function
 ├── utils                           # utility functions for the bot
 │   ├── matching_algorithm          # code related to the matching process
 │   |   ├── nooks_alloc.py          # contains the the class for matching members to nooks